rcos/rcos-handbook/docs/mentoring/training.md

 ## Hosting a Workshop

-Mentors are required to host **at least one** workshop for the RCOS community each semester.
+Mentors are required to host **at least two** workshops for the RCOS community each semester.
 Read about workshop requirements [here](events/workshops).
 Coordinators will post the link to proposing workshops at the start of the semester and allow you to choose a topic and date/time.

 <hr>